 It's understandable to be worried about legal costs if you've suffered injuries that have left you with medical expenses and/or limited your ability to work.
 However, personal injury attorneys accept cases on a contingency fee basis.
 This means your attorney will accept a percentage of the settlement as a fee for representation.
 Under this arrangement, your attorney has a vested interest in the outcome of your case, and you're able to obtain an advocate for your interests with no upfront expense.

 The experienced personal injury attorneys at Neblett, Beard & Arsenault are dedicated to advocating for the rights of Louisiana residents who've suffered injuries as the result of a slip and fall accident.
-Call today to schedule a free, no-obligation initial consultation.
+Contact us online or call us directly at 318.588.6303 to schedule your free consultation.